mhuang448/video-answer-agent/README.md

 ## Core Features

-- **Interactive Video Feed:** Scrollable feed displaying **pre-processed** videos ready for Q&A. The main viewable page will containt consist of the current video played, a like button (displaying number of likes), and a comment button (for user to comment).
-There will also be a notification bell in the top right.
+- **Interactive Video Feed:** Scrollable feed displaying **pre-processed** videos ready for Q&A. The main viewable page will containt consist of the current video played, and a comment button (for user to comment and @AskAI a query about the video).
 Users can scroll down to see a new video.
-On that video they can scroll down to see another video.
-THAT IS ALL THERE IS to the UI.
-DO NOT OVERCOMPLICATE UI.
-We are prioritizing rapid development and demo-ing the cool AskAI feature.
 - **`@AskAI` Feature:** Asynchronous Q&A on feed videos via comment tag (`@AskAI`), leveraging RAG + MCP for answers.
-- **New Video Processing & Querying:** Dedicated interface to submit a new video URL and an initial question, triggering the _full_ processing pipeline (Steps 1 & 2 above).
-- **Notification System:** A bell icon in the UI indicates new answers are ready with a count of unread responses.

 ## User Experience Flow